UEFA Champions League round of 16 classics

 "The Lions of Wembley" was Corriere dello Sport's headline after Juve thwarted Spurs, who had rallied from 2-0 down to draw 2-2 in the first leg, Gonzalo Higuaín failing to complete a hat-trick when he blazed a penalty against the crossbar.
 Son Heung-min put the hosts ahead in the first half of the return leg, but Paulo Dybala and Higuaín struck in quick succession after the interval to forge on to the last eight.

 Marcus Rashford converted a 94th-minute penalty as United completed a historic comeback to snatch a place in the quarter-finals.
-No side had ever recovered from a 2-0 home defeat in the UEFA Champions League knockout stages but Romelu Lukaku's goal inside two minutes set the visitors on course for a famous triumph.
+No side had ever recovered from a 2-0 home defeat in the UEFA Champions League knockout stages but Romelu Lukaku's goal inside two minutes at the Parc des Princes set the visitors on course for a famous triumph.

 2020/21: Juventus 4-4 Porto (Porto win on away goals)